-For thirsty plants such as peace lilies, put the plant and its grow pot in a basin and fill with 1-2cm of water.
+For really thirsty plants, such as peace lilies, put the plant and its grow pot in a deeper basin and fill with 1-2cm of water.

 Now that your houseplants are happy, it's time for that holiday...
 Just remember to send them a postcard.